LuckyNetwork-Docs/Security-Guide/docs/1_Introduction_and_Team_Roles.md

 - Ensure compliance with relevant regulations and standards
 - Provide leadership and guidance to the security team
 - Maintain real-time communication during security incidents

+## 1.2 Security Engineer
+### Role
+Security Engineer is a specialized role within the Security Team that act as a co-leader of the Security Team.
+During a normal day, the Security Engineer is responsible for helping the Security Leader (CSO) with their tasks and run day-to-day operations of the Security Team.
+In absence of the Security Leader (CSO), the Security Engineer will take over the Security Leader (CSO) role.

+### Responsibilities
+The Security Enginer has the same responsibilities as the Security Leader (CSO) but with the following additional responsibilities:
+- Oversee the Security Awareness Training Program
+- Oversee the Security Incident Response Plan (SIRP)

 ## 1.2 Security Team